stephenlepisto/designpatternexamples/docs/memento.md

 with only a few data elements would be more efficient serializing the data elements into another form such as strings or binary images.

-In the Command pattern, a simplistic undo/redo stack was created that required remembering commands used to get to a particular state.
+In the @ref command_pattern, a simplistic undo/redo stack was created that required remembering commands used to get to a particular state.
 To undo changes to the state, the state was cleared then the commands up to but not including the command to undo were replayed, rebuilding the state.